bobbyiliev/introduction-to-bash-scripting/content/010-bash-conditionals.md

 fi
 ```

-Here is another example of an `if` statemnt which would check your current `User ID` and would not allow you to run the script as the `root` user:
+Here is another example of an `if` statement which would check your current `User ID` and would not allow you to run the script as the `root` user:

 ```bash
 #!/bin/bash